oalexander-dev/emuser/README.md

 ## Usage

-__**Using this library requires that the application has a valid Mongoose connection to a database.**__
+**IMPORTANT: Using this library requires that the application has a valid Mongoose connection to a database.**

-Some handlers require body parameters, somerequire URL parameters, some require authentication, and some are a some combination of those three.
+Using this package involves passing the handlers to Express router endpoints as handlers, or interacting with the User model directly.
+Both methods are supported and documented below.
+Some handlers require body parameters, some require URL parameters, some require authentication, and some are a some combination of those three.
 Most IDEs will show the handler's documentation comment if you hover over the name of the function, which will tell you what is required for using that handler.
-Additionally, you can find it in the chart below.
+Additionally, you can find it in the charts below.

 ```sh
 // Import model and handlers